sainnhe/everforest/zsh/README.md

 # Prompt

-The prompt is forest-night version of pure power, it depends on [romkatv/powerlevel10k](https://github.com/romkatv/powerlevel10k).
+The prompt theme is forest-night version of pure power, it depends on [romkatv/powerlevel10k](https://github.com/romkatv/powerlevel10k).

 To use it, simply source this file in your zshrc after powerlevel10k has been load: